tjvr/website/pages/tech.md

     cost: "~£15-£20"
     electrical: medium
     mechanical: easy

+  guitar-pedal:
+    name: "Guitar Pedal"
+    description: "Are you a budding guitarist and would like to build your own distortion pedal?
+With this project, you can!"
+    cost: "~£15-£20"
+    electrical: medium
+    mechanical: medium

   3d-led-cube:
     name: "3D LED Cube"
     description: "Create a 3D light cube to display a changing set of patterns.
-Software is provided to program lighting sequences (requires Windows XP or greater).
+Software is provided to program lighting sequences.
 This circuit uses a ready made circuit board, but you will need to have experience and a steady hand to be able to solder the tricky cube joints."
     cost: "~£20-£25"
     electrical: medium
     mechanical: advanced